palinkas-jo-reggelt/GeoLite2SQL/README.md

 ```

 ## HISTORY
+- v.10 fixed dowload url for new MaxMind API access; also fixed an issue renaming the extracted data folder
 - v.09 fixed duration time display at success email notification
 - v.08 cleaned up error notifications on initial loading; cleaned up email result body; included report total operation time in email result
 - v.07 added column width formatting to email notification plus more and useful information; email report is meaningful more than "success/fail"